clorichel/SCQAT/Readme.md

 Short term work is to add support for PHPUnit and phpDocumentor, improve documentation and/or install process for system wide installation, adding `.scqat` configuration file support with "exclude analyzer" functionnality, ~~add a cli parameter to indicate which folder to analyze (to avoid the need to "be" in that directory)~~ *(done)*, add support for non git folders to analyze.

 Mid to long term will be working on reports to be able to export them in some usual formats (TXT, and HTML), rating and ranking with badges, and any other need that could appear.

+## Uninstall

+Nothing has been dispatched everywhere, simply remove your `/usr/local/bin/scqat` symlink (if installed globally) and the `/path/to/folder` install directory.
+Before doing this, you are pleased to open an issue if something went bad for you ;)